What is a credit score?

 - Whether you have had a debt sent to collection, a foreclosure, or a bankruptcy, and how long ago

-Keep in mind there is no “one” credit score.
-It is important to know that you do not have just “one” credit score and there are many credit scores available to you as well as to lenders.
-Any credit score depends on the data used to calculate it, and may differ depending on the scoring model, the source of your credit history, the type of loan product, and even the day when it was calculated.
+You do not have just “one” credit score.
+Each credit score depends on the data used to calculate it, and it may differ depending on the scoring model (which itself may depend on the type of loan product the score will be used for), the source of the data used, and even the day when it was calculated.

-Usually a higher score makes it easier to qualify for a loan and may result in a better interest rate.
+Usually a higher score makes it easier to qualify for a loan and may result in a better interest rate or loan terms.
 Most credit scores range from 300-850.